January 14, 2026

 Glycol chiller systems

 Most craft and mid-sized breweries use glycol chillers.
 Glycol refrigeration systems circulate chilled propylene glycol through jacketed fermenters and brite tanks to manage temperatures precisely.
 Glycol chillers can handle multiple tanks with variable cooling loads.
+In most brewery setups, system performance depends as much on piping layout, flow control, and temperature control strategy as it does on chiller size.

 Applications: